jagdeepsgill888/singh_j_music_mixer/README.md

-# Tibetan Singing bowl Mixer #
+# Indian Summer Music Mixer #
-Tibetan bowls are primary used for relaxation , meditation and religious ceremonies.
-When striked with a mallet, they release soothing harmonious sounds and vibration that could easily relax an individual.
-Its a bowl with multi-uses, you can use the bowl for eating food from.
+let us bring you on an exciting journey with exotic Indian tunes.
+From drums to flutes, this mixer will please your ears.

-### Feeling Stressed? ###
+### Seeking something different? ###
-Hop on our Relax Station Nation and give our Tibetan Singing Bowls a try for a therapeutic experience.
+Hop on our Culture Station Nation and give our Indian Summer Music Mixer a try for a unique cultural experience.

 ### Author ###